Stamp Duty & Registration Charges in Goa — 2026 Guide

 Key Rule: Stamp duty is calculated on the higher of the actual sale consideration or the government-notified Ready Reckoner (RR) rate for the property.
 You cannot under-declare to reduce stamp duty — Sub-Registrar offices verify RR values at time of registration.

-Transaction Type Stamp Duty Registration Fee Total
+Transaction Type Stamp Duty Registration Fee Total Outgo

 Sale Deed — Male Buyer 5% 1% (max ₹30,000) ~6%

-Sale Deed — Female Buyer 3.5% CONCESSION 1% (max ₹30,000) ~4.5%
+Sale Deed — Female Buyer 3.5% Concession 1% (max ₹30,000) ~4.5%

 Sale Deed — Joint (Male + Female) 4.25% 1% (max ₹30,000) ~5.25%

-Gift Deed — Blood Relatives 2% 1% (max ₹30,000) ~3%
+Gift Deed — Blood Relatives 2% Reduced 1% (max ₹30,000) ~3%

 Gift Deed — Non-Relatives 5% 1% (max ₹30,000) ~6%